tinode/chat/INSTALL.md

 	go install -tags "mysql rethinkdb mongodb" github.com/tinode/chat/tinode-db@latest
 	```

-    The steps above will install Tinode binaries at `$GOPATH/bin/`, sorces and supporting files will be located at `$GOPATH/pkg/mod/github.com/tinode/chat@vX.XX.X/` where `X.XX.X` is the version you installed, such as `0.19.1`.
+    The steps above install Tinode binaries at `$GOPATH/bin/`, sorces and supporting files are located at `$GOPATH/pkg/mod/github.com/tinode/chat@vX.XX.X/` where `X.XX.X` is the version you installed, such as `0.19.1`.

     Note the required **`-tags rethinkdb`**, **`-tags mysql`** or **`-tags mongodb`** build option.